Best mechanical keyboards for Mac iMore 2021

 Keychron's K1V4 is a low-profile mechanical keyboard with your choice of Gateron Low Profile Red, Brown, or Blue switches.
-This is like a hybrid of an Apple Magic Keyboard with a mechanical keyboard, so you have relatively short keycaps, though this restricts you in customization.
+This is like a hybrid of an Apple Magic Keyboard with a mechanical keyboard, so you have relatively short keycaps, though this restricts customization.
 You can also choose between a TKL or full-size (with numpad) if you need, and white or RGB backlighting.

 Type better with the best mechanical keyboards

 If you want some recommendations for mechanical keyboards, I've personally tried a few here.
 My first mechanical keyboard is the Keychron K2V2, and it's a great starting board if you want to get your toes wet.
-The Keychron K2V2 is comfortable to type with (though a wrist rest may be needed due to the case height), its compact layout gives me everything I need in a small footprint, and there is now a hot-swappable version, so you can change the switches if desired.
-Since it uses standard Cherry MX stems on the switches, you can customize the keycaps to anything that can fit on a Cherry MX stem.
+The Keychron K2V2 is comfortable to type with (though a wrist rest may be needed due to the case height), its compact layout gives me everything I need in a small footprint, and there is a hot-swappable version, so you can change out the switches if desired.
+Since it uses standard Cherry MX stems on the switches, you can customize the keycaps to anything that can fit on a traditional Cherry MX stem.

 For those who want a Keychron, but need a number pad, then the Keychron K4V2 is a great option — the 96% layout means you get a full number pad for data entry.
 Those who want a hybrid between a Magic Keyboard and a mechanical could try the Keychron K1V4, which comes in either tenkeyless (TKL) or full size.
 However, this one won't be hot-swappable, and you can't change the keycaps due to the low profile.

-Another great starting mechanical keyboard is the Glorious GMMK — this one comes either pre-built, or as a barebones DIY kit, so you can use your own switches and keycaps (sold separately) for the full customization experience.
+Another great starting mechanical keyboard is the Glorious GMMK.
+This one comes either pre-built or as a barebones DIY kit, so you can use your own switches and keycaps (sold separately) for the full customization experience.
 The GMMK also comes in three sizes: Compact 60, TKL, or Full, so you can take your pick to fit your needs.